Proportional cake-cutting: Different entitlements

 The proportionality criterion can be generalized to situations in which the entitlements of the partners are not equal.
 For example, the resource may belong to two shareholders such that Alice holds 8/13 and George holds 5/13.
 This leads to the criterion of weighted proportionality (WPR): there are several weights w_{i} that sum up to 1, and every partner i should receive at least a fraction w_{i} of the resource by their own valuation.
 Several algorithms can be used to find a WPR division.
 The main challenge is that the number of cuts may be large, even when there are only two partners.
-See proportional cake-cutting with different entitlements.

 Super-proportional division

-A super-proportional division is a division in which each partner receives strictly more than 1/n of the resource by their own subjective valuation.
+A super-proportional division is a division in which each partner receives strictly more than $\frac{1}{n}$ of the resource by their own subjective valuation.

-Of course such a division does not always exist: when all partners have exactly the same value functions, the best we can do is give each partner exactly 1/n.
+Of course such a division does not always exist: when all partners have exactly the same value functions, the best we can do is give each partner exactly $\frac{1}{n}$.
 So a necessary condition for the existence of a super-proportional division is that not all partners have the same value measure.

 The surprising fact is that, when the valuations are additive and non-atomic, this condition is also sufficient.
-I.e., when there are at least two partners whose value function is even slightly different, then there is a super-proportional division in which all partners receive more than 1/n.
-See super-proportional division for details.
+That is, when there are at least two partners whose value function is even slightly different, then there is a super-proportional division in which all partners receive more than $\frac{1}{n}$.

 Adjacency constraint

 In addition to the usual constraint that all pieces must be connected, in some cases there are additional constraints.
-In particular, when the cake to divide is a disputed territory lying among several countries, it may be required that the piece allocated to each country is adjacent to its current location.
-A proportional division with this property always exists and can be found by combining the Last Diminisher protocol with geometric tricks involving conformal mappings.
-See Hill–Beck land division problem.
+In particular, when the "cake" to divide is a disputed territory lying between several countries, it may be required that the piece allocated to each country is adjacent to its current location.
+A proportional division with this property always exists and can be found by combining the last diminisher protocol with geometric tricks involving conformal mappings.